-According to the AddictionCenter, the absence of social support and active involvement of the society for people who were recovering from addiction has led to many of them relapsing during the Covid-19 pandemic as the lack of support has left them alone to struggle.
+According to the AddictionCenter, the absence of social support and active involvement in society for people who are recovering from addiction has led to many of them relapsing during the Covid-19 pandemic as the lack of support has left them alone to struggle.

 Are you or your loved one seeking treatment for a substance use disorder?
 Know, that you are not alone.

 Since the pandemic began, all of us have been forced to adapt to a lifestyle we were not used to.
 For people dealing with alcohol and substance abuse, life has become incredibly challenging.
 The good news is, many addiction treatment facilities have quickly adapted their practices.
 Telehealth options are available now, or if you prefer, there are also options for in-person therapy well to patients who desperately need it.

 Remember, individuals with substance abuse issues are more likely to become seriously unwell if they get the coronavirus.
 This is because their chances of having respiratory illnesses due to inhaling drugs and smoking are very high.
 Alcohol abuse can also weaken the immune system, especially the heart and lungs and this makes people with alcohol issues more vulnerable and at higher risk of developing complications.
 According to WHO, cutting down on alcohol can reduce complications linked to the covid-19 virus.